KIT-TVA/Vari-Joern/docs/OutputFormats.md

 A finding is an object with the following fields:

 - `name`: The name of the kind of this finding.
+- `evidence`: An array of [SourceLocation](#SourceLocation) objects representing the evidence supporting the finding.
+- `condition`: A string representing the presence condition of the finding.
+See [NodeDeserializer.java](../src/main/java/edu/kit/varijoern/serialization/NodeDeserializer.java) for the syntax of the presence condition.
+May be null if the presence condition is unknown.
 - `title` (specific to the Joern analyzer): A short string describing the finding.
 - `description` (specific to the Joern analyzer): A longer description of the finding.
 - `score` (specific to the Joern analyzer): A number indicating the severity of the finding.